The basics of a pregnancy test

 There are two main types of pregnancy test:

-Understanding positive results
+Understanding a positive result

 A positive result on a pregnancy test generally indicates the presence of hCG in your system, suggesting pregnancy.

-When to test for best results
+When to take the test for the best results

 Common errors and false positives